-You can make extensive API calls to any external system to fetch or push data and display the data to your customer while they interact with the bot.
+You can make extensive API calls to any external system to fetch or push data and display it to your customers while interacting with the bot.
 You can configure them once in the API library and reuse them in any of your dialogs in that bot.

 TABLE OF CONTENTS

-- Navigate to Flows > Configure > API library.
+- Navigate to Chatbots > select your bot or create a new one > Flows > Configure > API library.

-- The +New API button will allow you to configure a new API call.
+- The +Add new button will allow you to configure a new API call.

 Configuring the API

 - Name: Give your API call a suitable name.